Photo by Kelsey Chance on Unsplash

 But of course, networking is essential for personal development and the cultivation of new ideas.
 Day in, day out, we network and form relationships with those around us.
 Networking is natural, whether in an informal context or in a formal networking event.
 The mistake that most people do is to “network” and expect a golden ticket from someone appropriately successful, so that it reflects well on them in the public eye.
 (Very.
 Important.
 For.
 Social.
 Media).

 After all, “You are only as successful as those you frequently associate with,” Tom Corley writes in his Rich Habits: The Daily Success Habits of Wealthy Individuals.
-While like-minded, goal-oriented people tend to flock together and probably work better together, actively only meeting people like you that may not be a strategic move for creativity and innovation.
+While like-minded, goal-oriented people tend to flock together and probably work better together, actively only meeting people like you may not be a strategic move for creativity and innovation.
 You have underestimated the power of your outer circle.
 Why?

-- You have already found yourself: By a certain age, you would have found yourself, understand your wants and needs, so you are likely to mix with those who reaffirm your belief system.
+- You have already found yourself: By a certain age, you would have found yourself, and understand your wants and needs, so you are likely to mix with those who reaffirm your belief system.
 Whether you are in Peru or your hometown, you are still you whether you have actively decided to make changes to yourself for self-improvement or otherwise.
 Of course, surrounding yourself with successful people will make you strive to fit in, but over time you will listen to the same old ideas, over and over again, and rarely something that will challenge you.
 But does meeting with people that you deemed to be less successful decrease your drive for success especially if you are already a motivated person?
 By the way, what is success?
 Is it money?
 Popularity?
 A list of 40+ publications?
 Or to be kind and use the knowledge we have for the greater good?
 Remember, you will not be successful even if you mingle with successful people if you never see yourself as equally if not more successful.

 - Encouraging empathy and humility: Going out of your normal circle of buddies to interact with others from backgrounds different to yours will teach you to understand the realities of life, good and bad.
 You learn empathy and humility, and when you encounter a bad day, you learn to be resilient by taking lessons and inspiration from those who have suffered more than you have and have risen to the occasion.
 Those who know me know that I do not judge others by which school or university they went to, what grades they have achieved, or which firm they work for because stupidity is universal and real intelligence can only be measured through your actions (by which we could attempt to understand your thought process).
 If you are motivated and intelligent, no matter where on Earth you are thrown, you will make the most of what you have and do a billion times better than those who have the so-called advantage.
 Don’t be fooled by brand names.
 Get to know the person and you will be opened to a world of opportunities (friendship, career, etc).